sajjadhossain/AutomatorChallenge/README.md

 1. Design should also reference a style guide. `PRO` & `DES`
     - Style guides usually reference fonts used,
     - sizes for optimization across device and web kits,
-    - taglines and marketing goals to be teargeted.
+    - taglines and marketing goals to be targeted.
 1. Specifications should also reference Compatibility and Boundary `PRO`
-1. Design can be optimized using tools like [https://www.invisionapp.com/](https://www.invisionapp.com/) and the like. `DES`
+1. Presentation can be optimized using tools like [https://www.invisionapp.com/](https://www.invisionapp.com/) and the like. `DES`

 #### User Experience
 1. It isn't clear as to whether or not ![](./info.png) is a button or a modal on hover displaying information.
 It is also used twice in separate locations, where one is documented to be a link to another view. `DES`